jakebrehm/osrs-economy/README.md

   - I'm not sure exactly what I would have preferred to do instead, but this part of the architecture feels like it doesn't flow smoothly with Airflow. - Honestly, even if this is a good example of how a project can be over-engineered, it helps me exercise my general software engineering design skills, so I'm not super worried about changing this.
 - Utilize Airflow DAGs more effectively.
   - Initially, Airflow was not going to be used for this project, so its addition was done relatively haphazardly.
-  - Currently, only a single DAG is being used to ingest the data, but this process could be split into multiple DAGs to improve the robustness and transparency of the process.
+  - Currently, only two DAGs are being used--one to ingest item details and another to ingest prices--but these processes could each be split into multiple DAGs to improve their robustness and transparency.
   - This would also allow for extracted data to be stored in Cloud Storage and BigQuery in parallel instead of sequentially.
   - I have no regrets adding it to the project, but since its inclusion was born from feature creep, the execution could definitely be improved.
 - Add an autoincrementing primary key to the prices tables.